- NordVPN Review

 With NordVPN, you will be able to protect all your devices as it offers dedicated applications MAC, Windows, Android, and iOS.
 Not only your hand-held devices, PCs, and macOS will be protected but also the devices that are a little bit more complicated.

 NordVPN’s Free-trial also allows users to test out the service before deciding to go for a premium subscription.
 It also offers a 24/7 customer support service and a 30-day money-back guarantee to let you cancel your NordVPN subscription anytime without worrying.
-For user reviews, you can also see what Reddit think about NordVPN in 2021.
+For user reviews, you can also see what Reddit thinks about NordVPN in 2022.

 Even though Linux is excellent open-source software, running several applications on this platform can be troublesome due to its lack of popularity.
 In the case of connecting NordVPN on your Linux device, you are in luck.